ibexa/documentation-user/docs/personalization/content_types.md

-Based on the content types concept, it is possible to make so-called cross domain recommendations (like "Users who watched this film also read this book" or "Users who read this article also liked these photos").
+Based on the content types concept, it is possible to make so-called cross domain recommendations (like "Users who watched this film also read this book" or "Users who bought these wallets also bought these belts").

 Apart from the logical separation of the content domains, content types provide another important advantage.
-They play a role if different types of products are not equally popular but must be recommended equally often.
+You can use them to adjust recommendation weight if different types of products/content items are not equally popular but must be recommended equally often.
-For example, on a publisher's page, users watch videos less often than they read articles.
+For example, on a content publisher's page, users watch videos less often than they read articles.
-If the most popular products are requested without content type splitting, there will be most likely no videos in the result.
+If the most popular products were requested without content type splitting, there would most likely be no videos in the recommendation result.
-If articles and videos are split into different content types, it is possible to explicitly request popular videos and/or popular articles.
+If articles and videos are split into different content types, you can explicitly request popular videos and/or popular articles.

-Below is a comparison for different ways of splitting content in the recommendation engine.
+Here is a comparison of different approaches that you can take when defining content types:

 |Use case|Content types solution (domain context)|Attribute based sub-models (group context)|Different recommendation engine accounts|
 |---|---|---|---|